 HIS431 United States Government & Civics: Advanced

 This course will cover the structure and operation of the modern United States government.
 It will be rooted in the United States Constitution and the three branches of government described therein but will extend far beyond that.
-Topics may include an investigation of when the president is permitted to act without the direct consent of Congress, how courts should interpret the Constitution, the power of the two-party system, how committees work within Congress, whether lobbying is problematic or beneficial for our system, campaign strategies, federal civil rights including those included in the Bill of Rights and the Fourteenth Amendment, the strengths and limitations of democracy, and how citizens can effect change.
+Topics may include an investigation of when the president is permitted to act without the direct consent of Congress, how courts should interpret the Constitution, the efficacy of the two-party system, how committees work within Congress, whether lobbying is problematic or beneficial for our system, campaign strategies, federal civil rights including those included in the Bill of Rights and the Fourteenth Amendment, the strengths and limitations of democracy, and how citizens can effect change.

 HIS451 War and Peace: The Modern Middle East: Advanced